Skip links

 built water access points

-Launched in 2021 with the involvement of 26 families, the project has grown significantly over the years: 280 families in 2022 and 530 families in 2023.
-Thanks to an integrated approach that promotes access to education, the strengthening of agricultural skills, and the enhancement of local resources, Seeds of Hope continues to lay the foundations for a more resilient and inclusive future.
+Launched in 2021 with the involvement of 26 households, the project has recorded significant growth over the years: 280 households in 2022 and 530 households in 2023.
+Through an integrated approach promoting access to education, strengthening agricultural skills, and valuing local resources, Seeds of Hope continues to lay the foundations for a more resilient and inclusive future

 + 25%